 When I worked with Dave in the 1980s, he was 45 years old.
-He had Irish heritage, black hair, blue eyes and no teeth.
+He had Irish heritage, black hair, blue eyes, and no teeth.
 His bowl-shaped haircut complemented his low hairline, a common feature among people with Down Syndrome.
 He belted his pants below his round belly.
-Dave appeared different from most people, but he was clean-shaven, looked clean, and managed his self-care well.
+Dave appeared different from most people, but he was clean-shaven, clean, and managed his self-care well.

 Early one December morning, I took Dave to Arsenal Mall in Watertown, Massachusetts, to help him buy Christmas presents and personal care items.
 At the end of a long hallway, we saw someone setting up for the day: the mall Santa.
 He was portly and older than most mall Santas, with a fake beard but real glasses.

 As Dave waved and hollered with the biggest grin I’d ever seen on his face, Santa put on his cap and came right over.
 I gave him a heads-up by exclaiming loudly, “Look, DAVE, it’s Santa!”
 Santa picked right up on it.
 He said “Ah, Dave, I was hoping I’d see you here today.”
 Dave was thrilled.
-Santa shook his hand, clapped him on the shoulder and *knew his name*.
+Santa shook his hand, clapped him on the shoulder, and knew his name.